Meet the Team!

 Caroline Blok

-• I am retiring this year clocking up too many years to mention!
+I am retired teacher, clocking up too many years to mention!

 I have always enjoyed outdoor learning and spending time outdoors.
 I used to play hockey for Addiscombe ladies.
 I was very good at Athletics when I was younger, and I used to sprint and hurdle for Enfield Harriers in middlesex.